uscensusbureau/fismatic/research.md

 - Only useful if those platforms are in place
 - Only desirable by program teams if those platforms will make their lives better

+## Surface SSP/control examples

+The highest-cited need from interviewees was having approved/good examples to draw from for inspiration/clarification, if not copying from directly.
+These examples can be hand-picked, purpose-written, or drawn dynamically from a larger set (perhaps from similar systems?).

+Pros:

+- The highest-cited request from interviewees
+- A step along the way to [automated feedback](#automated-feedback) and [surfacing inheritable systems](#surface-inheritable-systemscontrols)
+- MVP possible without writing any code

+Cons:

+- SSPs being considered sensitive likely an obstacle to making their controls broadly accessible
+- May require manual control selection/review/scrubbing

 ## Get security and compliance experience into program teams